modelscope/dash-infer/README.md

 which does not require fine-tuning, can offer a faster deployment experience.
 Detailed explanations of IQ quantization can be found at the end of this article.

-In terms of supported quantization algorithms, AllSpark supports models fine-tuned with GPTQ and dynamic quantization using the IQ quantization technique in two ways:
+In terms of supported quantization algorithms, DashInfer supports models fine-tuned with GPTQ and dynamic quantization using the IQ quantization technique in two ways:

-- **IntantQuant(IQ)**: AllSpark provides the InstantQuant (IQ) dynamic quantization technique, which does not require fine-tuning and can offer a faster deployment experience.
+- **IntantQuant(IQ)**: DashInfer provides the InstantQuant (IQ) dynamic quantization technique, which does not require fine-tuning and can offer a faster deployment experience.
 Detailed explanations of IQ quantization can be found at the end of this article.
 - **GPTQ**: Models fine-tuned with GPTQ will provide better accuracy, but it requires a fine-tuning step.

 The quantization strategies introduced here can be broadly divided into two categories: